dustinest/libraries/ee.fj.utils/ee.fj.utils.filetypes/README.md

-Helper library when Files.probeContentType is not enough.
+Helper library to get mime types when Files.probeContentType is not enough.

-	FileTypes.obeContentType(Path path)
+	FileTypes.probeContentType(Path path)

 throws IllegalArgumentException when mime type is not found